faktaoklimatu/web-en/collections/_pages/index.md

 <div class="row about-us lead mb-5 justify-content-between">
 <div class="col-12 col-md-6 pt-2 pt-md-4" markdown="1">

 **We do research and analytical work**.
-We browse the data and look for aspects relevant to a deeper understanding of climate change, its impacts and possible solutions.
+We sift through the data, searching for bits that help a deeper understanding of climate change, its impacts and possible solutions.
 We accentuate the regional matters of Czechia and Europe but do not omit global views.

 **We communicate to key audiences**.
 We create data visualizations, articles, podcasts or lectures for the general public and clients from both the private and public sectors.